neeraj00x/neeraj00x/README.md

-- 👋 Hi, I’m @neeraj00x
+- 👋 Hi, I’m Neeraj Pratap Singh.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-end development, ML, Autopilot & UAVs.
 - 🌱 I’m currently learning Geoinformatics, GIS, Location Intelligence, Mapping and Remote Sensing and to contribute in various GI applications
 - 💞️ I’m looking to collaborate on Front-end, ML & Geoinformatics.
-- 📫 How to reach me [mailto](mailto:nprataps@iitk.ac.in)
+- 📫 How to reach me: [My mail](mailto:nprataps@iitk.ac.in)

 <!---
 neeraj00x/neeraj00x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.